Healthy Homes Assessment Tomoana

 Tomoana Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory in all Tomoana and New Zealand rental homes where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is required to all Tomoana and New Zealand rental houses where it is reasonably practicable to install.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding households (except Kainga Ora and registered Community Housing Provider boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.

 Unreasonable Gaps & Holes